sc2-zobka/Kuvasz/kvz_time_sheet/README.md

 - Adding hours to a project's task on a date past today.
 - Adding hours to a project's task "n" days before today.
+- Adding negative hours/minutes.
+- Adding zero hours as a value.
+- Default value set to 1 hour.

 ## Views routes